21 (2008 film): Plot

 Ben learns he is ineligible for graduation because a course taught by an associate of Micky's is marked as incomplete (with Micky's influence, the professor initially gives Ben a passing grade throughout the year without him having to work or even show up to class).
 His winnings are stolen from his dorm room.
 Suspecting Micky, Ben confers with his teammates and they persuade Micky to make a final trip to Vegas before the casinos install biometric software.
 The team puts on disguises and returns to Planet Hollywood, winning $640,000 before Williams spots them.

 Micky flees with the bag of chips but realizes he has been set up when he discovers that the bag is full of chocolate coins.
 It is revealed that Ben and Williams made a deal to lure Micky to Vegas so that Williams could capture him.
-Williams' men take Micky, and Cole explains he's going to get in contact with a friend of his with the IRS about Micky's untaxed winnings.
+Williams' men take Micky, and Cole explains he is going to get in contact with a friend of his with the IRS about Micky's untaxed winnings.
 In exchange, Williams commits to allowing Ben to keep his winnings from that day, but later double-crosses him as he is leaving, taking the bag of chips at gunpoint.
 When Ben protests, Williams explains he needs retirement funds, whereas intelligent people like Ben will always find a way to succeed.

 Ben's long-time friends (with whom he has reconciled) Miles and Cam also turn out to be quite good at card-counting, working with Choi and Kianna during Micky's capture and as such, the six-person team make a lot of money, despite Williams' robbery of Ben and Micky's chips.
 The film ends with Ben recounting the tale to the dazzled and dumbfounded scholarship director.

 Production

+The film had originally been set up at Metro-Goldwyn-Mayer with the title of Breaking Vegas and Brett Ratner attached as director.
+They were unable to use the original title of the book due to the 2003 comedy film of the same name.
+Other titles considered included Beat the House, The System and Beginner's Luck.
+After Sony Pictures acquired the film, it was renamed to 21, and Shawn Levy was offered to direct.

 The filming of 21 began in March 2007.
 Principal filming of the Las Vegas scenes took place at the Planet Hollywood Resort & Casino, the Red Rock Casino, and the Hard Rock Casino in Las Vegas.
 Filming also took place at Harvard Medical School, Chinatown, in Cambridge, and the Christian Science Center in Boston, Massachusetts.
 As Massachusetts Institute of Technology did not allow filming on campus, the MIT school and dorm interiors, the gymnasium and the alumni reception were all shot at Boston University.